-The semester credit hour is the unit of instruction at Creighton University.
+The Carnegie unit, also known as the "credit hour," serves as the standard unit of academic instruction at Creighton University.

 Contact the School or College Dean's Office or the Registrar for Creighton's full Credit Hour Policy.